 Press “zero” on the detector’s front panel in order to set the blank (the blank is the pure mobile phase).

-Rinse 100 μL syringe with deionized water, then with several volumes of one of the working standards containing all three components, fill the syringe with that solution.
+Rinse a 100 μL syringe with deionized water, then with several volumes of one of the working standards to be analyzed, and fill the syringe with that solution.
+Start with the 3 single-component samples, which allows for identifying the peak of each component of interest.

-Injecting the Sample and Data Collection
+Manually Injecting the Sample and Data Collection

 With the injector handle in the load position, slowly inject 100 μL of solution through the septum port.

+Verify that the data collection program is set to collect data for 300 sec, which allows enough time for all 3 peaks to elute through the detector.

-When ready to start the trial, rotate the injector handle clockwise to the inject position (which injects the sample into the mobile phase) and click “Start Trial” on the computer data collection program immediately.
-Three sequential peaks appear on the screen during the run (Figure 1).
+When ready to start the trial, rotate the injector handle to the inject position (which injects the sample into the mobile phase) and click “Start Trial” on the computer data collection program immediately.
+For standards 1-3, only one of the three sequential peaks appear on the screen during the run (Figure 1).

-Click “Stop” on the computer screen approximately 60 s after the third peak returns to baseline.
-Note the stop time, convert it to minutes, and set the time per chromatogram to this valueSave the data under a suitable file name (e.g., STD#1).
+Once 300 sec have passed, the data collection sends a prompt to save the data file.
+Save the data under a suitable file name (e.g., STD#1).

+Note the time in seconds for the peak of each trial, which is used in identifying that component.

 Remove the syringe from the septum and repeat the process for each of the remaining working standards, using the same time per chromatogram as determined from the first run.